 -Futsal uses a low-bounce ball that is one size smaller than the outdoor ball for each age group.

 Players & Substitutions

--Futsal is typically 5 v 5, including keepers.
-The 1st/2nd Grade division will play 4v4 on a smaller court, with smaller goals, and without goalkeepers.
-The 3rd/4th and 5th/6th divisions will play 5 v 5 including keepers.
-7th/8th will play 5 v 5, including keepers.
+-The 1st/2nd Grade division will play a maximum of 4v4 on a smaller court, with smaller goals, and without goalkeepers.
+The 3rd/4th and 5th/6th divisions will play 5 v 5 including goalkeepers.
+7th/8th will play a maximum of 5 v 5, including goalkeepers.

 -If a stronger team seeks to give an advantage to a weaker team to achieve more competitive play, they may allow the opponent to field an extra player.
 If game momentum changes, the extra player can be withdrawn, or sides otherwise made even.

 -If teams are short-handed, subs can be recruited from other teams, as long as the subs are from the same or a lower division and are registered for Futsal.
 No unregistered players may play, and no player may play down a division.